felipecarrillo100/luciadriatraining/loadingdata/vector/vite-load-wfs-painters/README.md

 }
 ```

-- `paintBody`: Renders the feature's shape on the map.
+- `FeaturePainter.paintBody`: Renders the feature's shape on the map.
-- `paintLabel`: Renders a label at the feature's location.
+- `FeaturePainter.paintLabel`: Renders a label at the feature's location.

 ### Drawing Methods